 “We specifically wanted to make Kitcal complete and ready to use straight out of the box” Caldwell says.
-“The monthly subscription comes with 2GB of data and the SIM card pre-installed so there’s no need to set up a Wi-Fi account or figure out a modem”.
+“The monthly subscription comes with 2GB or 5GB of data and the SIM card pre-installed so there’s no need to set up a Wi-Fi account or figure out a modem”.

 Complete with timber stands and handy magnetic charging connections, the Kitcal tablet really has answered all of the needs of their senior users, putting loved ones minds at rest.

 Kitcal is available in English and te reo Māori, with simplified and traditional Chinese coming soon.